mohitpai/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

 >[!NOTE]
 >
->Learn more on DMARC in the [Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html#about){target="_blank"} to better understand the impact of implementing DMARC on email deliverability.
+>Learn more on implementing DMARC in the [Deliverability Best Practice Guide](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html#about){target="_blank"} to better understand the impact on email deliverability.